vibeus/vibe-website/content/blog/how-to-conduct-a-SWOT-analysis-for-your-business/index.md

 Running through this kind of evaluation gives him an honest assessment of where the business stands and where he and his staff can direct their attention next.
 And with practice, a S.W.O.T. analysis can give your team this kind of insight, too.

-Get the most out of your next S.W.O.T. analysis, brainstorming session, or group project by checking out Vibe’s collaboration templates at vibe.us.
+Learn how you can use Vibe to get the the most out of your next S.W.O.T. analysis, brainstorming session, or group project by checking out [vibe.us](http://vibe.us/).